Bailout Stigma: Government Bailout and Stigma

 Second, dregs-skimming by government bailout---featured prominently in Tirole's model---does not occur here.
+More specifically, there is a positive measure of firms $\t \in (\hat\t, \hat\t_g]$ that accept the government offer.
+The assets sold by these firms have strictly higher value than $\hat\t$, the highest value of asset sold to the market.
+This contrasts with the equilibrium in \cite{tirole2012overcoming}, in which the assets sold to the government are worth strictly less than those sold to the private markets.
 Bailout stigma here creates the incentive for high-type firms to mitigate it or avoid it altogether.
 Selling to the market in $t=1$ instead is one option, but it is subject to a mark-down of asset price by $\Delta$; effectively, bailout stigma has ``spread'' to market sellers in $t=1$.
 Another way to avoid the collateral damage is to accept the bailout but simply withdraw from the $t=2$ market.
 Indeed, types $(\hat \t, p_g+S]$ find it strictly profitable to accept the bailout but refuse to sell assets in $t=2$ to avoid the stigma.
-Presence of these firms undercuts the government's role to take out the most toxic assets and to boost the market reputation of the remaining firms.
+The presence of these firms undercuts the government's effort to take out the most toxic assets and boost the market reputation of the remaining firms.
 This has a long term effect, as we now turn to.